project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 Now that we have hulls (or bounded planes) where where we can potentially place the foot.
 We can start finding a desired foot location depending on the gait that is to be executed.

+The specifics of this class differ per obstacle.
+Consider for example the stairs gait: when finding a parameter for the stairs gait, the foot can be placed anywhere in a bounded 2D plane in space (anywhere between low-undeep, low-deep, high-undeep, high-deep stair) and therefore also two parameters will need to be found, one specifying the depth of the step, and one specifying the height of the step.
+This contrasts with the ramp gait for which is interpolated between a steep and flat ramp and as a result the foot can be placed anywhere on some line between the final foot locations of the flat and steep gait.

 For the stairs method this is done as follows:

   1. The stairs gait is interpolated from a low deep, high deep, low undeep & high undeep gait.